N8sGit/group_project_2/README.md

 ## Data

+The dataset used in this project was sourced from Kaggle and includes two CSV files: `wine_data_white.csv` and `wine_data_red.csv`.
+These were combined into a single file, `wine_data_both.csv`.

-The dataset used in this project contains the following columns:
+The dataset contains the following columns:

+- `Index`
 - `fixed acidity`
 - `volatile acidity`
 - `citric acid`